Pfizer/Biontech COVID-19 vaccine wins Swiss regulatory approval

 “We commend Swissmedic for its careful assessment of our COVID-19 vaccine and timely action to help protect the people of Switzerland,” Sabine Bruckner, Pfizer’s head of Swiss operations, said in a statement, calling Swiss approval “a historic moment in the fight against this deadly disease”.

+The vaccine has been authorised or approved for emergency use in more than 15 countries, the partners said.
+Swissmedic’s Bruhin said he expected EU regulators to approve it soon.

-Swiss vaccinations will start within days, Health Minister Alain Berset said in a video posted on Twitter.
-First priority for the voluntary jabs will be vulnerable people, including the elderly and those with medical conditions.
+Swiss vaccinations will start within days, Health Minister Alain Berset said on Twitter.
+The first priority for the voluntary jabs will be vulnerable people, including the elderly and those with medical conditions.

+The Swiss health agency said on Saturday a nationwide vaccination programme could start from Jan.
+4 with an initial batch of around 100,000 doses.

-Swissmedic will require Pfizer to continue submitting information on the safety, efficacy and quality of its vaccine on an ongoing basis, it said.
+Swissmedic will require Pfizer to continue submitting information on the safety, efficacy and quality of its vaccine, it said.

+“We will take immediate action if necessary should safety signals emerge,” Bruhin told a news conference.

+Switzerland has a contract with Pfizer and BioNTech to deliver 3 million doses of the vaccine, it has said, enough for 1.5 million people to get two jabs three weeks apart.

 Reporting by Michael Shields, Editing by William Maclean and Ros Russell